davidsbatista/davidsbatista.net/_posts/2023-08-13-NLP_Text_Summarization.md

 __2004 - TextRank__
 * [TextRank: Bringing Order into Text](https://aclanthology.org/W04-3252)
+* Inspired by PageRank
+* This page contains a very good resume of the algorithm: [Textrank for Summarizing Text](https://cran.r-project.org/web/packages/textrank/vignettes/textrank.html)
-* inspired by PageRank was part of gensim package - removed on 4.0.0
+* It was part of gensim package - removed on 4.0.0 - still present in older releases

 __2011 - LexRank__
 * [LexRank: Graph-based Lexical Centrality as Salience in Text Summarization](https://arxiv.org/abs/1109.2128)
+* A connectivity matrix based on intra-sentence cosine similarity is used as the adjacency matrix of the graph representation of sentences.
+* Uses eigenvector centrality to select sentences.

 __2019 - HIBERT__